Cinsara/ItAcademy_Exercises/1.3.Java Collections/README.md

 ---

-### Exercise 3: Country-Capital Quiz with File Handling
+### Main 3: Country-Capital Quiz with File Handling

 #### Tasks:
 1. Read the file `countrties.txt` (provided in the resources section) which contains countries and their capitals.